 Hostinger provides these necessary resources to support and keep your content secure, and make visitors trust your website.

-Also This Reviews: Top Free Hosting Companies of 2023 —— 100% free and save to use
+Also This Review: Top Free Hosting Companies of 2023 —— 100% free and safe to use

 How fast is Hostinger?

 Hostinger web host performance tests start by measuring uptime, the proportion of time your website remains accessible to visitors.
 We set up a test WordPress site on a Hostinger shared hosting package, then used Uptime.com to access it every five minutes for 14 days and report the results.